 The foreign qualification, however, isn’t a hard and fast rule for all LLCs performing any kind of action in Nevada.
 Certain actions do not qualify as “doing business” and therefore don’t require a foreign qualification.
 Some examples are:

 - Defending or settling a lawsuit in a Nevada court

-- Activities only concerned with internal affairs, like manager or member meetings
+- Activities only concerned with internal affairs, like LLC member and/or manager meetings

 - Maintaining accounts with banks or credit unions

 - Having in-state offices for the transfer or exchange of the LLC’s own securities